 Her mother was married on 19th March 1891 to William Thomas Cotton, at Chorlton on Medlock Register Office in Manchester.
 Young Elsie also took the name Cotton at this time.
 The family lived first in Manchester, then in the neighbouring city of Salford.
 (Best known for being the home town of painter L S Lowry.)
 William Cotton gave his occupation as 'Theatrical Baggage Master'.
 By the time of the 1901 census, Elsie senior was recording her occupation as 'Actress'.

-Elsie's family tree in PDF format.
+Elsie's family tree

 [Some sources record Elsie's mother as Elizabeth Barrett.
 This does not appear to fit with the documented facts we have from birth and marriage certificates.]